DamianoOriti/Vulkan-Renderer-2D/README.md

 # Vulkan Renderer 2D
 Renderer based on Vulkan for drawing 2d graphics.

+This renderer has been built following this [tutorial](https://vulkan-tutorial.com/) with the aim of recreating the first world of [Super Mario Bros](https://en.wikipedia.org/wiki/Super_Mario_Bros.)

+Note: the renderer is still incomplete